-Would you allow tax law to sway your decision about tying the knot with your most significant other?
-Research has said that the vast majority of us don’t, but some spouses work—or don’t work as much—with tax implications in mind.
+Would you allow tax law to sway your decision about tying the knot with your significant other?
+Many of us may not consider it, but some spouses do keep tax implications in mind.

 Much has been said and written about the marriage penalty over the years.
-It doesn’t happen to everyone, but two individuals earning roughly the same incomes could historically be expected to pay more in tax dollars if they married rather than remained single.
+It doesn’t happen to everyone, but historically, two individuals earning roughly the same incomes could have been expected to pay more in tax if they were married rather than single.

-The Tax Cuts and Jobs Act changes that to some extent in 2018.
-Although the new tax bill doesn’t eliminate the marriage penalty entirely, it modifies some tax laws to spare married taxpayers.
+The Tax Cuts and Jobs Act (TCJA) changed that to some extent in 2018.
+Although the new tax bill doesn’t eliminate the marriage penalty entirely, it modifies some tax laws to spare many married taxpayers.

 The Marriage Penalty

 The marriage penalty is the result of federal tax brackets.
-Couples who are married and who file joint tax returns have historically been able to enjoy more income before moving into a higher tax bracket, and that makes sense because there are two of them.
-But here’s the problem.
-Those tax brackets haven’t always exactly doubled to accommodate two earners.
+Couples who are married and file joint tax returns have historically been able to enjoy more income before moving into a higher tax bracket, and that makes sense, because there are two of them.
+However, those tax brackets haven’t always exactly doubled to accommodate two earners.

-What if they filed separate married returns instead?
-The cap on the 25-percent tax bracket for married individuals filing separately dropped to $15,350 less than it would have been if they were single—$76,550.
+What if they had filed separate married returns instead?
+The cap on the 25% tax bracket for married individuals filing separately dropped to $15,350 less than it would have been if they had been single—$76,550.

-The brackets for separate married returns have been set at half those for joint married returns, so there was no relief to be found here.
-And filing separate married returns disqualifies taxpayers from many tax breaks and credits as well.
+The brackets for separate married returns have been set at half those for joint married returns, so there was no relief to be found there.
+Filing separate married returns also disqualifies taxpayers from many tax breaks and credits.

 Tax Credits and Other Issues

 The marriage penalty isn’t just about tax brackets.
-It rears its ugly head in a few other tax circumstances as well and the TCJA does not affect all of them.
+It rears its ugly head under a few other tax circumstances as well, and the TCJA does not affect all of them.

-The Earned Income Tax Credit still has income limits in place and they’re different depending on whether you’re married or single.
+The Earned Income Tax Credit still has income limits in place, and they vary, depending on whether you’re married or single.
 Marrying and combining incomes will still disqualify some lower-income couples from claiming this tax credit.

-As for that itemized tax deduction for property, state, and local taxes, the TCJA caps this at $10,000 for every taxpayer whether he's single or married and filing a joint return.
-A couple who didn’t marry could claim $20,000 in deductions on two separate returns but the married couple is limited to $10,000 on one return.
+As for that itemized tax deduction for state and local taxes (the "SALT deduction"), the TCJA caps this at $10,000 for every taxpayer, whether they're single or married filing a joint return.
+A couple who didn’t marry could claim $20,000 in deductions on two separate returns, but the married couple is limited to $10,000 on one return.

-Congress argues that it can be presumed that married couples are sharing payment of these SALT taxes and two taxpayers can't both claim deductions for the same expenses.
-This one might not be as glaring as it appears on the surface.
+When it comes to the SALT deduction, it might not be as unfair to married couples as it initially appears.
+It can be presumed that married couples are sharing payment of these SALT taxes, and two taxpayers can't both claim deductions for the same expenses.